• Skip to primary navigation

 Ingredients

-• 3 Flax eggs (1 flax egg = 1 Tbsp flaxseed meal mixed in 3 Tbsp water)
+• 3 flax eggs 1 flax egg = 1 Tablespoon flaxseed meal mixed with 2.5 Tablespoons water

-• 1 teaspoon Vegan red food colouring (see notes)
+• 1 teaspoon vegan red gel food colouring see notes

 Instructions

-2. Line an 8x8 inch baking tin with parchment paper.
+• Line an 8-inch, square baking tin with parchment paper.
 Set aside.

-4. Mix in the flax eggs, maple syrup, vanilla and red food colouring.
+• Mix in the flax eggs, maple syrup, vanilla and red food coloring.

-5. Next, fold in the flour, baking soda, cocoa, salt and chocolate chips.
+• Next, fold in the flour, baking soda, cocoa, salt and chocolate chips until smooth and all of the flour has been combined.
+Don't over-mix.

-6. Press your red velvet mixture into your lined tin.
+• Spoon your red velvet mixture into your lined tin and press so that it is flat and even inside the tin.

-8. Leave it to cool fully in the tin then enjoy.
+• Leave the cake to cool fully inside the tin then slice and serve.

 Notes

-• I don't advise using the liquified food colouring that you find in an average supermarket.
-I used Progel concentrated food colouring.
+• I don't advise using the general, watery food coloring that you find in an average supermarket.
+I used Progel concentrated food coloring which has the consistency of thick gel.
+It also gives the bakes a strong red color and also happens to be vegan.

 Nutrition